 The computer science program also opens career opportunities for those who choose not to pursue a graduate degree immediately following graduation.
 Students can be involved in an internship program with several local, national, and international businesses and organizations.
 These organizations have returned to APU to seek out our students for internships and employment.
-Employment opportunities include careers as systems programmers, software engineers, scientific programmers, telecommunications specialists, high school computer science and mathematics teachers, and other computing fields.
+Employment opportunities include careers as systems programmers, software engineers, scientific programmers, high school computer science and mathematics teachers, and other computing fields.
 Missionary and other Christian organizations need computer science graduates for their increasingly complex applications, such as Bible translation work, as well as administrative, financial, fundraising, and technical support activities.
 Job opportunities are available globally.

 In addition to the General Education requirements, a minimum of 54 units in computer science, 12 units in mathematics, and 5 units in physical sciences (for a total of 71 units) are required for the Bachelor of Science in Computer Science.

 |CS 120||Introduction to Computer Science I 3, 4||4|